tytydraco/yessleep/out/I_Can_Fix_Her.md

 My Laura.

 A few weeks later I sent her a message.
 She'd been able to send me one, after all.
 Said that I hoped she was doing better than she was—to imply, no hard feelings, to forestall her guilt, if she ever freed herself from those things, just in case.
 Love always, Garry.
 Which sounds batshit crazy, I suppose.
 Well see, in the end I didn't care about the video.
 Wherever and whatever she was, I knew those early days were real.
-Maybe we were mismatched, but, they were real.
+Maybe we were mismatched despite it all, but, they were real.
 She wasn't to blame for herself, not with those parasitic black marks on her legs.
 And there's no better way of letting go, than to forgive.

 Forgiveness through which you start to regrow, and find that withered flicker of strength you once knew.